ExMod-Team/EXILED/EXILED/docs/articles/installation/index.md

 ---
-title: Installing EXILED
+title: Installing SEXILED
 ---

-# Installing EXILED
+# Installing SEXILED

 ## Automatic Installation

-Exiled has a tool that allows you to install **automatically** the framework for you.
+Sexiled has a tool that allows you to install **automatically** the framework for you.

 ## Guides